Hurricane (1979 film): Jan Troell

 In February 1978 De Laurentiis replaced Polanski with Jan Troell.
 The producer says Troell was the first choice anyway, but he had been too busy.
 "He give scope, sensitivity, quality", said De Laurentiis.
 Peter Bogdanovich later claimed he was offered $1 million to direct the film but turned it down.
-While, Brian De Palma also claimed that he took a meeting with the producers to also helm the project, but later rejected the offer.
+Similarly, Brian De Palma also claimed that he took a meeting with the producers to also helm the project, but later rejected the offer.

 Lorenzo Semple had worked on the script with Polanski but got sole credit, saying "I don't think he [Polanski] wants it."

 De Laurentiis wanted an unknown to play the female lead, like Jessica Lange was in King Kong.
 Lange herself was once mentioned.
 The producer said he looked at hundreds of girls.
 "If the right age the wrong face.
 If the right face then not in a position to act."
 Eventually Mia Farrow ("who has the face of an 18 year old") got the job.
 Unknown Hawaiian surfer Dayton Ka'ne was given the romantic male lead.
 He studied for several months with Jeff Corey.

 By this stage the cost of the above-the-line talent was $4 million and the sets cost $2.5 million.
 Food insurance was $250,000 and De Laurentiis bought a plane for $1 million.
 The budget was $20 million.